 Type of Ensemble: Wind Symphony is a symphonic wind ensemble for students at the advanced level of music-making.
 A limited number of intermediate level players may also be accepted pending availability and the young musician’s anticipated trajectory.
-The ensemble includes Flute/Piccolo, Oboe/English Horn, Clarinets, Bass Clarinet, Bassoon, Saxophones (alto, tenor, baritone), Horns, Trumpets, Trombones, Euphonium, Tuba, and Percussion.
+The ensemble includes Flute/Piccolo, Oboe/English Horn, Clarinet, Bass Clarinet, Bassoon, Saxophones (alto, tenor, baritone), French horn, Trumpet, Trombone, Euphonium, Tuba, Percussion, Keyboard, and Harp)

 Conductor: The Wind Symphony Conductor is Robert Traugh.
 See Artistic Staff for more information about TRYPO’s ensemble directors.

-Rehearsals: Rehearsals are in-person in the 2022-23 season, with the option for students to stream in to a live Zoom feed if they have a COVID exposure or are otherwise unwell.
-In the 2022-23 season, Wind Symphony will rehearse on Saturday mornings from 10:30 AM-12:30 PM at the Mary Pappert School of Music, Duquesne University.
-Based on student feedback and early fall marching band commitments, rehearsals for Wind Symphony will start a bit later in the season than other ensembles (currently slated for October 22, 2022).
+Rehearsals: Rehearsals were in-person in the 2022-23 season, with the option for students to stream in to a live Zoom feed if they have a COVID exposure or are otherwise unwell.
+In the 2022-23 season, Wind Symphony rehearsed on Saturday mornings from 10:30 AM-12:30 PM at the Mary Pappert School of Music, Duquesne University.
+Based on student feedback and early fall marching band commitments, rehearsals for Wind Symphony will start a bit later in the season than other ensembles (currently slated for October 2023).
 We are pleased to offer a rehearsal venue at a convenient uptown location centrally located for families in the greater Pittsburgh metropolitan area.

 Retreats: Wind Symphony typically has some sort of season start retreat, but we did not hold one this season due to complications around COVID-19.
 We look forward to picking this back up in future seasons!

 Auditions: Wind Symphony has auditions every May/June for entry to the next season.
 See New Member Auditions for more information on joining WS and current openings (if any).